pointOfive/STA130/README.md

 Tutorial attendance is mandatory in the sense that it involves graded in-person activies.
 Lecture attendance is mandatory in the sense that lectures will not be recorded, but there are no addendance grades for lectures.
-Practice quizzes and other study materials to help prefar for the exams (40%) are available, but these are optional in the sense that they are not graded for course points.
+Practice quizzes and other study materials to help prefar for the exams are available, but these are optional in the sense that they are not graded for course points.
+The participation activities involve surveys and mentorship activies.

 ## Misses Assessments

 - Missed Exams may be rescheduled for valid excused absences
 - Late Project submission will not generally be accomodated
-- Let Homework and Tutorial work will not be accepted; however...
+- Late Homework and Tutorial work will not be accepted; however...
   - the highest grade will replace the lowest for each of these categories
   - For additional support contact your [College Registrar](https://www.artsci.utoronto.ca/current/academic-advising-and-support/college-registrars-offices)